Typhoon Melor (2009): Meteorological history

-On September 28, an area of convectional cloudiness formed 370 km (230 mi) to the northeast of Pohnpei.
-Satellite imagery showed a Low Level Circulation Centre had begun to form.
-On the evening of September 28, due to a TUTT that was providing good outflow for the system and low level vertical wind shear with a favorable environment, the JTWC issued a Tropical Cyclone Formation Alert.
-Early on September 29, both JMA and JTWC upgraded the system into a tropical depression.
-Early on September 30, JMA reported that the depression had intensified into a tropical storm and assigned its international designated name, Melor.
-At the same time JTWC also classified the depression as a tropical storm.
-Early on October 1, Melor intensified further from a severe tropical storm into a typhoon.
-Intensification continued, and by the afternoon of the same day the JTWC reported that Melor had intensified into a Category 1-equivalent typhoon.
+Early on September 27, the Joint Typhoon Warning Center (JTWC) reported that an area of deep convection had persisted about 500 mi (310 km) south of the Kwajalein Atoll and was starting to consolidate around a poorly defined low level circulation center.
+During the next day, the system gradually developed, as satellite imagery showed a low-level circulation center had begun to form.
+On the evening of that day, due to a tropical upper tropospheric trough (TUTT) that was providing good outflow for the system and low level vertical wind shear with a favorable environment, JTWC released a Tropical Cyclone Formation Alert, noting that fragmented banding was now wrapping into the western side of the low level circulation center.
+Early on September 29, the Japan Meteorological Agency (JMA) upgraded the system to a tropical depression.
+The JTWC followed suit later that day, assigning the designation of 20W to the system, despite it having a poorly defined low level circulation center.
+Later that day, the depression's convection had improved and was now wrapping into the southern side of the low level circulation center.
+As a result, both the JTWC and the JMA upgraded the tropical depression to a tropical storm, with the JMA naming it as Melor.
+An anticyclone to the northeast of the system and an eastward outflow channel into a tropical upper tropospheric trough were providing good outflow for Melor.

+Early on October 1, intensification continued, and the JMA reported that Melor became a typhoon.
+By the afternoon of the same day, the JTWC followed suit and upgraded Melor into a typhoon.
 In just four hours, it intensified rapidly to a Category 3-equivalent typhoon, and continued to track towards northeast Luzon.
 Early on October 2, it strengthened to a Category 4-equivalent typhoon.
-After levelling out in intensity, it strengthened again on October 3.
-Early October 4, JTWC reported that Melor had intensified to a Category-5 equivalent super typhoon, with JMA reporting a central pressure of 910 hPa and winds of 205 km/h.
+After leveling out in intensity, it strengthened again on October 3.
+Early October 4, the JTWC reported that Melor had intensified to a Category-5 equivalent super typhoon, with JMA reporting a central pressure of 910 hPa and winds of 205 km/h.
 On October 5, PAGASA allocated the name Quedan to the typhoon as the storm moved into Philippine's area of responsibility.
 It interacted with Typhoon Parma in Parma's second landfall in the Philippines.
 By the midday of October 8, Melor made landfall on Japan.
 After landfall, JMA downgraded Melor into a severe tropical storm, while the JTWC downgraded it into an extratropical storm.
 Late on October 11, the extratropical remnants of Melor were completely absorbed by a newly formed extratropical storm to the north, near Alaska.
 The new extratropical storm then strengthened into a powerful storm, which then began to impact the west coast of the United States, late on October 13.